 - Do I Claim My 19-Year-Old on My Taxes?

 - Tax Deductions for Shared Custody

 - Are There Any Tax Deductions for a Son Who Does Not Live With Me But I Pay for College?

-- FAQs on Tax Deductions
+- Tax Deductions for Claiming Yourself

 Only rarely are there simple answers to tax questions, and the rules associated with dependent deductions are some of the most complicated of all.
 It might be possible to claim your daughter for a deduction but not your grandson – or your grandson but not your daughter.
 If you're to claim both of them, a lot of factors must line up.